MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

   "Velocity": 6
 }
 ```

-Parameters
-- Axis (string) - The axis to change.
-Values are "yaw" (turn), "pitch" (up and down), or "roll" (tilt).
-- Position (double) - The position to move Misty's head along the given axis.
-Value range: -5 to 5.
-- Velocity (double) - The speed of the head movement.
-Value range: 0 to 10.

 Return Values
 * Result (boolean) - Returns true if there are no errors related to this command.